This is an outline how we're using the devel_config module to enable configuration in a way like a bit like features.

 Using git flow and having had a love hate relationship with Drupal features (now not reccomended) I wanted an alternative approach to using a feature based development work flow and after some experiment we are using the following method in our team.

-on a regular basis without shuddering (hey it's not D7 days anymore!)If you want you can define your profile as the default and then you can override it like this: drush site-install standard
+drush si on a regular basis without shuddering (hey it's not D7 days anymore!)If you want you can define your profile as the default and then you can override it like this: drush site-install standard - installs with standard profile rather the new default

 //filename=yourprofile.info.yml